DouglasHeinan/tamarack-treks/README.md

 the fly was a challenge.

 * I'm extremely proud of the search engine I've built from the ground up.
-I haven't made a search engine before, so my solution was to create an application that took a user-input string and iterated through every entry in the database, looking for matches.
+I haven't made a search engine before, so my solution was to create an application that took a user-input string, turns that string into a list, cleans each word in the list, and iterated through every entry in the database, looking for matches.
 The application ranks the matches with a point system and arranges the list of returned results from high to low.